Matcha Shortage & Price Surge in Japan 2025 – What's Really Happening?

 We’re based in Japan and work directly with tea farms, cooperatives, and manufacturers.
 Below is a clear, data-backed breakdown of what’s happening in the Japanese matcha industry and what it means for buyers worldwide.

-Matcha is made from tencha, a shaded green tea leaf.
-In 2025, Kyoto Prefecture—home to traditional Uji matcha—saw steep production declines in key categories:
+Matcha is made from tencha, a shaded green tea leaf (you can see the full process in our guide to how matcha is made).
+In 2025, Kyoto Prefecture — home to traditional Uji matcha — saw steep production declines in key categories:

 Uji Tencha (hand-picked) 10,216 kg 6,140 kg –40%